 You can use this to measure your performance or the performance of your suppliers.
 If you are measuring your suppliers, you might be interested in understanding the suppliers that are always late with the supply of stock.
 Or finding which suppliers are getting your order to you on time but not the quantity you ordered.

-Using DIFOT to check those lead times ensure that when contract renewal time comes around you are well informed of how well they have performed for you.
+Using DIFOT to check those lead times ensures that when contract renewal time comes around — you are well informed — about supplier performance across all of your products.
 If you’re a distributor, you could measure your DIFOT and use it to promote your company’s excellent service.

 Whatever it might be that is impacting your ability to DIFOT, effectively tracking supply chain and monitoring what might causing leakage can help get things back on track.

 Using complex spreadsheets to keep track of supply chain can be time consuming and error prone.
 Instead, smart companies are investing in business intelligence solutions to better manage inventory levels and order fulfilment rates.

 Supply chains are complex so distributors and manufacturers need tools to help them understand inventory in real-time so you can quickly adjust demand-forecasting and improve planning accuracy.